cryptobiu/MATRIX/README.md

 The CLI allows access to the MATRIX system.
 To run the CLI run: `python3 main.py`

-#### Angular
+#### Web UI

-MATRIX UI developed under Angular 7 and enables simple UI.
+MATRIX UI developed under Angular 8 and enables simple UI.
+It uses [Mongodb](https://www.mongodb.com/) as for storing data about the protocol.

-To install Angular 7:
-1. Download Node and npm from [here](https://nodejs.org/en/)
-2. Install Nginx: `sudo apt install nginx`
-2. Install the Angular CLI: `npm install -g @angular/cli`
-3. Install the required JS packages: `cd WebApp/frontend && npm install`

-To use the UI, you will need to deploy two web services.
-To deploy the Angular service use the `WebApp/matrix` file and cp it to `/etc/nginx/sites-available/` To deploy the backend service use `gunicorn`.
-To install it run: `pip3 install gunicorn --user`.
-After the installation finished run: `gunicorn  -m 007 app:app --chdir WebApp -b 0.0.0.0:5000`
+To install and deploy the web UI read the install [instructions](Web_INSTALL.md)

 For bugs/features requests open an issue or send an email to liork.cryptobiu@gmail.com